Daishōmaru Shōgo

-Daishōmaru Shōgo (大翔丸 翔伍) is a Japanese professional sumo wrestler from Hirano-ku, Osaka.
-He made his debut in March 2014 at an elevated rank known as makushita tsukedashi and wrestles for Oitekaze stable.
+Daishōmaru Shōgo (大翔丸 翔伍) is a Japanese former professional sumo wrestler from Hirano-ku, Osaka.
+He made his debut in March 2014 at an elevated rank known as makushita tsukedashi and wrestled for Oitekaze stable.
+Daishōmaru retired in July 2026.

 Early life and sumo experience

 Shōgo Kawabata began participating in amateur sumo from his fourth grade in primary school as part of his city's sumo league.
 In that same year, he came in third in a city-wide tournament.
 In his sixth year of primary school his performance earned him the title of children's sumo yokozuna.
 From middle school he moved away from his parents to be a boarding student at Meitoku Gijuku, a school known for its strong sports program, so he could further his sumo training.
 In his third year there, at a national tournament, he took the championship in the individual category.

 As the coach who had scouted him for his junior high school retired that year, he decided not to continue on to Meitoku High School and instead opted to enter Kanazawa Gakuin High School.
 As a regular member of his team, his school had a number of championships, but an individual title remained elusive until the last tournament of his high school years.
 He matriculated to Nihon University, which had a prestigious amateur sumo pedigree, joining the economics department.
 In his second year there, he suffered an injury to his left knee and was benched from his team.
 After making a recovery in his fourth year, he became the co-captain of his sumo team.
 That year his team came in third in the national school championship, though he only managed to make the best 16 in the individual category.
 However, following this in a national amateur sumo tournament, he found his stride and in the semi-finals he defeated his own upper-classman at Nihon University, then went on to take the championship by beating the captain of his own sumo team at Nihon University to take the championship.
 This achievement would allow him to meet the prerequisite to join professional sumo at the elevated rank of makushita tsukedashi.